ghrgriner/anki-stats/README.md

 to have a Python implementation for manual analysis as well as improved documentation of behavior in the Rust backend.

+## Objectives

-For these reasons, the purpose of this repository and documentation is to:
+Given the above, the purpose of this repository and documentation is to:

 1. Describe the statistics included in the Anki statistics window in greater detail than that provided by the application (e.g., to describe